 Smart Tech from Samsung

 For the tech-forward kitchen manager, a standard freezer might not be enough.
 Samsung has made a name for itself by integrating innovative features into its appliances.
 From precise digital temperature controls to smart connectivity that can alert you to issues on your phone, these features offer a new level of convenience and peace of mind.
-As experts note, Samsung offers innovative features in their freezers, making them a smart choice for modern businesses that use technology to streamline operations and protect valuable inventory.
+Samsung offers innovative features in their freezers, making them a smart choice for modern businesses that use technology to streamline operations and protect valuable inventory.

 Built to Last: Whirlpool's Durable Freezers